Stock Photography & Video Side Hustle

 Pond5 is the leading platform for stock video and audio.
 If video is part of your workflow, this is the primary destination.

-Submitting to multiple platforms simultaneously increases total exposure without additional shooting effort — the same image can be licensed non-exclusively across all of them.
+Submitting to multiple platforms simultaneously increases your total exposure without additional shooting effort.
+The same image can be licensed non-exclusively across all of them.